Notice of Funding Opportunity

 - The proposal clearly addresses the goals and objectives of this funding opportunity;

-- The proposal addresses all questions in the official AEIF 2020 proposal form;
+- The proposal addresses all questions in the official AEIF 2023 application form;

 - All documents are in English;